shamanez/VUSFA-Variational-Universal-Successor-Features-Approximator/README.md

 6. Modified 5th network by only using single frame as the input.

-# The AI2Thor simulator can be found at follwing hdf5 data set.
+# The AI2Thor simulator can be found in follwing link as a hdf5 data set:

 https://drive.google.com/drive/folders/1oUvIZP1GkgCwbIzsRJ-xLgiwfSonQdev?usp=sharing